google-deepmind/neural_networks_solomonoff_induction/README.md

-# Neural Networks and Solomonoff Induction
+# Learning Universal Predictors

-This repository provides an implementation of our paper Neural Networks and Solomonoff Induction.
+This repository provides an implementation of our paper [Learning Universal Predictors](https://arxiv.org/abs/2401.14953).

->   Solomonoff Induction (SI) is the most powerful universal predictor given unlimited computational resources.
-Naive SI approximations are challenging and require running vast amount of programs for extremely long.
-Here we explore an alternative path to SI consisting in meta-training neural networks on universal data sources.
-We generate the training data by feeding random programs to Universal Turing Machines (UTMs) and guarantee convergence in the limit to various SI variants (under certain assumptions).
-We provide novel results on how a non-uniform distribution over programs still maintain the universality property.
-Experimentally, we investigate the effect neural network architectures (i.e. LSTMs, Transformers, etc.) and sizes on their performance on algorithmic data, crucial for SI.
-First, we consider variable-order Markov sources where the Bayes-optimal predictor is the well-known Context Tree Weighting (CTW) algorithm.
-Second, we evaluate on challenging algorithmic tasks on Chomsky hierarchy that require different memory structures.
-Finally, we test on the UTM domain following our theoretical results.
-We show that scaling network size always improves performance on all tasks, Transformers outperforming all others, even achieving optimality on par with CTW.
-Promisingly, large Transformers and LSTMs trained on UTM data exhibit transfer to the other domains.
+> Meta-learning has emerged as a powerful approach to train neural networks to learn new tasks quickly from limited data.
+Broad exposure to different tasks leads to versatile representations enabling general problem solving.
+But, what are the limits of meta-learning?
+In this work, we explore the potential of amortizing the most powerful universal predictor, namely Solomonoff Induction (SI), into neural networks via leveraging meta-learning to its limits.
+We use Universal Turing Machines (UTMs) to generate training data used to expose networks to a broad range of patterns.
+We provide theoretical analysis of the UTM data generation processes and meta-training protocols.
+We conduct comprehensive experiments with neural architectures (e.g. LSTMs, Transformers) and algorithmic data generators of varying complexity and universality.
+Our results suggest that UTM data is a valuable resource for meta-learning, and that it can be used to train neural networks capable of learning universal prediction strategies.

 It is based on [JAX](https://jax.readthedocs.io) and [Haiku](https://dm-haiku.readthedocs.io) and contains all code, datasets, and models necessary to reproduce the paper's results.